-It’s Merdeka week, which means there’s no better time to get to know more about our beloved country.
+We just celebrated Malaysia Day over the long weekend, which means there’s no better time to get to know more about our beloved country.
 And what part of Malaysia does RinggitPlus know best?
 Her money, of course.

-In it’s relatively brief history as a currency, the ringgit has gone through quite a bit of evolution over the years and we bet there’s a fun fact or six about it that you probably haven’t even heard of...
+In its relatively brief history as a currency, the ringgit has gone through quite a bit of evolution over the years and we bet there’s a fun fact or six about it that you probably haven’t even heard of...

-Ringgit Means "Jagged"
+1. Ringgit Means "Jagged"

-We Sometimes Call it the Dollar Because it Used to be Called the Dollar
+2. We Sometimes Call it the Dollar Because it Used to be Called the Dollar

 If you’ve ever heard someone describe the price of something as "10 dollars" when you know it’s 10 ringgit, you probably think they’re just making a translation mistake.
 While they might be wrong now, if they had said that before August 1975, they would be correct.

-Because back in 1967, Malaysia, Brunei Darussalam, and Singapore began issuing their own currencies (all of them called the "dollar") in place of the Malaya and British Borneo Dollar, which replaced the Malayan Dollar and Sarawak Dollar back in 1953, which replaced the Straits Dollar back in 1939, which replaced the original Spanish silver dollar back in 1898.
+Back in 1967, Malaysia, Brunei Darussalam, and Singapore began issuing their own currencies (all of them called the "dollar") in place of the Malaya and British Borneo Dollar, which replaced the Malayan Dollar and Sarawak Dollar back in 1953, which replaced the Straits Dollar back in 1939, which replaced the original Spanish silver dollar back in 1898.

 So with this new Malaysian Dollar, Bruneian Dollar, and Singapore Dollar, the three countries decided to sign a Currency Interchangeability Agreement to make their dollars exchangeable at par with each other.
-However, Malaysia pulled out of the agreement later on in 1973.
-Two years later, the official name of the Malaysian currency became Ringgit and Sen.
+However, Malaysia pulled out of the agreement later in 1973.
+Two years later, the official names of the Malaysian currency became Ringgit and Sen.

 Despite this, the RM1 coin issued in 1989 still had the dollar sign ($) on it until 1993.
 Some changes take a while.

-You Can Still Use the Old 1 sen Coin As Money
+3. You Can Still Use the Old 1 sen Coin As Money

-In 2008, a rounding mechanism was introduced where prices of the total bill of any purchase would be rounded to the nearest 5 sen, as a move to eliminate the 1 sen coin form circulation.
+In 2008, a rounding mechanism was introduced where prices of the total bill of any purchase would be rounded to the nearest 5 sen, as a move to eliminate the 1 sen coin from circulation.
 By this time, the RM1 coin has also been demonetised for three years since we already have the RM1 banknote.

-The State of Kelantan Wanted to Stop Using the Ringgit
+5. The State of Kelantan Wanted to Stop Using the Ringgit

-Back in 2006, the Malaysian state of Kelantan made their own coins out of gold, stating it’s closer to the practice of the prophet Muhammad and that the current fiat currency has been compromised by usury and other unIslamic practices.
+Back in 2006, the Malaysian state of Kelantan made their own coins out of gold, stating it’s closer to the practice of the prophet Muhammad and that the current fiat currency has been compromised by usury and other un-Islamic practices.
 These Kelantanese gold coins are called dinars and was implied by the state government that it should replace the use of ringgit in the state.

-The New 50 Sen Coin Has a Cool Security Feature
+6. The New 50 Sen Coin Has a Cool Security Feature

 The latest series of coins in circulation were issued back in 2012 and features gold-coloured 50 sen and 20 sen coins.
 What it also featured was a funky little security feature on it that you probably aren’t aware of.
 Tilting the coin on its reverse side shows a latent image of the number "50" and the word "sen".
-Pretty cool since it’s often banknotes that get these extra security features and now we have it on our coins too.
+Pretty cool since it’s often banknotes that get these extra security features – now we have it on our coins too.